 In 1984 federal law declared Jericoacoara an "Environment Protection Area".
 It then became more widely known amongst backpackers and more adventurous travelers seeking unknown and unusual locations.

-In 1994, the "Washington Post Magazine" named Jericoacoara as one
+Ten years later, in 1994, the "Washington Post Magazine" named Jericoacoara as one

 of the 10 most beautiful beaches in the world.

 Since 2002 the "Environment Protection Area" was turned into a National Park, now protecting 8.862,89 hectares of Marine Coastal biome.
 Geological variation and rich biodiversity are the mais characteristics of this biome, with the occurrence of mangroves, dunes, rocky shores, beaches, cliffs, lagoons, salt marshes, swamps and estuaries.